stashed/docs/docs/addons/elasticsearch/kubedb/index.md

 - `spec.interimVolumeTemplate` specifies a PVC template that will be used by Stash to hold the dumped data temporarily before uploading it into the cloud bucket.
 - `spec.runtimeSettings.pod` specifies the runtime environment for the backup job at the pod level.

-> Note: When running a backup with Stash, it defaults to using the "nobody" user, which can cause permission issues when trying to access the interim volume directory.
-To avoid this problem, you can include the "fsGroup" of the Stash default user (which is 65534) in the "runtimeSettings.pod.securityContext" section.
+> Note: When running a backup with Stash, it defaults to using the `nobody` user, which can cause permission issues when trying to access the interim volume directory.
+To avoid this problem, you can include the `fsGroup` of the Stash default user (which is `65534`) in the `runtimeSettings.pod.securityContext` section.

 Let's create the `BackupConfiguration` object we have shown above,